shoaib-mohiuddin/aws-compliance-notifier/README.md

 # AWS Compliance Notifier

 A Lambda-based solution to identify non-compliant AWS resources across multiple regions.
-The Lambda function is hosted in cr-opsdev account (830657588137) and will be used to orchestrate the compliance run in the customer accounts.
+The Lambda function will be hosted in cr-opsdev account (830657588137) and will be used to orchestrate the compliance run in the customer accounts.

 It performs following key audits: